Halfspace-io/azure-queue-storage-explorer/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Azure Queue Storage Explorer - Development Guide

 ## What's in the folder

-* This folder contains all of the files necessary for your extension.
+* This folder contains all of the files necessary for the Azure Queue Storage Explorer extension.
-* `package.json` - this is the manifest file in which you declare your extension and command.
+* `package.json` - this is the manifest file in which the extension and its commands are declared.
-  * The sample plugin registers a command and defines its title and command name.
-With this information VS Code can show the command in the command palette.
-It doesn’t yet need to load the plugin.
+  * The extension registers multiple commands for queue management and defines their titles and command names.
+  * It also defines the tree view provider for displaying queues in the activity bar.
-* `src/extension.ts` - this is the main file where you will provide the implementation of your command.
+* `src/extension.ts` - this is the main file where the extension is activated.
-  * The file exports one function, `activate`, which is called the very first time your extension is activated (in this case by executing the command).
-Inside the `activate` function we call `registerCommand`.
+  * The file exports the `activate` function, which is called when the extension is activated.
-  * We pass the function containing the implementation of the command as the second parameter to `registerCommand`.
+  * It registers the tree data provider and various commands for queue operations.
+* `src/` - contains all the source code for the extension including commands, providers, and utilities.

 ## Get up and running straight away

 * Press `F5` to open a new window with your extension loaded.
-* Run your command from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `Hello World`.
+* Make sure Azurite is running locally (see README.md for setup instructions).
+* Open the "Local Azure Queues" panel in the activity bar.
+* Try creating a queue and adding messages to test the functionality.
-* Set breakpoints in your code inside `src/extension.ts` to debug your extension.
+* Set breakpoints in your code to debug the extension.
 * Find output from your extension in the debug console.

 ## Make changes